 The above formula will occur automatically once per global variable X with start-A and end-A replaced by take-X and give-X respectively.
-This will ensure that only one session thread can update a given global variable at a time.
-One might argue that this could be implemented by simply using a semaphore for with the convention that non-labeled transitions are implicitly labeled by $\Sigma$ minus the labels that occur on other outgoing transitions from that state.
+This will with the convention that non-labeled transitions are implicitly labeled by Σ minus the labels that occur on other outgoing transitions from that state.